 Interest on drawings: 2,000 × 0.1 = 200

 Note for students:

-In our example, we have computed interest on drawings for full year because the money has been drawn for a full year.
-If the date on which the amount is withdrawn is not given in the question, the interest on drawings will be computed on whole amount for six months assuming that the money is drawn throughout the year.
+In our example, we have computed interest on drawings for the full year because the money has been drawn for a full year.
+If the date on which the amount is withdrawn is not given in the question, the interest on drawings will be computed on the whole amount for six months assuming that the money is drawn throughout the year.